stefanbylund/zxnext_layer2/README.md

 for writing.
 If you read the paged-in layer 2 screen memory, you will see the Spectrum BASIC ROM and not the layer 2 screen.

-This API provides optional functions for drawing on the layer 2 screen or on a layer 2 off-screen buffer (paging in the screen / off-screen sections as necessary).
+This API provides a graphics library of functions for drawing on the layer 2 screen or on a layer 2 off-screen buffer.
+The drawing functions automatically page in the screen/off-screen sections as necessary and take care of the complications when a drawing operation covers more than one section.
+The graphics library provides support for drawing pixels, lines, rectangles, filled rectangles, text, loading of layer 2 screen files and various types of blitting.

 Note: If you're drawing on a layer 2 off-screen buffer, the code to be executed, the stack, the interrupt vector table and isr(s), and any required